Texas college student wounds 14 in stabbing spree

 In January, at another campus of Lone Star College in the Houston area, three people were shot.

-The Lone Star College System has six colleges and several smaller centers in the Houston area, with a total of about 90,000 students.
+The Lone Star College System has six colleges and several smaller centres in the Houston area, with a total of about 90,000 students.

 The Tuesday incident was the latest in a series of attacks at schools across the country during the past year.